sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

             ]
         } for x in range (d1,d2+1)]
 ```
-This generates a list where the VIP IPv4 address cycles through values from `192.168.0.<d1>` through `192.168.0.<d2>`, where d1 and d2 are parameters.
+This generates a list, where the VIP IPv4 address cycles through values from `192.168.0.<d1>` through `192.168.0.<d2>`, where d1 and d2 are parameters.
+This is somewhat in-between a literal expression and a "custom generator" as described in the next example.

 >**NOTE:** While generating many VIPs may not be very useful, it's a simple test-case to teach some techniques.